iam-surya369/ansible-role-java-jenkins-docker/README.md

 Before running this playbook, ensure that you have the following prerequisites:

 - Ubuntu instances created on AWS EC2.

+## Tested Ubuntu Versions

+This role has been tested on the following Ubuntu versions:

+- Ubuntu 22.04 LTS (Jammy Jellyfish)
+- Ubuntu 24.04 LTS (Noble Numbat)

 ## Dependencies